 In the fall of 2019 Higgins will re-open and be the home of several departments: computer science, mathematics, writing & world languages, as well communication & media arts, and will be housing a TV studio.

 Formerly known as Alumni Hall, the building was renamed the Kathwari Honors House and is now home to the Kathwari Honors Program.
 In addition to housing the administrative offices of the Honors Program on the second floor, the house features an Honors classroom, video conference room, den and kitchen on the first floor that are open to Honors students 24 hours, 7 days a week with their IDs.
 The WCSU Child Care Center is located on the lower level.

 A coed building full of life and activity, Litchfield Hall is an active, program-filled residence hall that houses first-year students.
 It also is home to the university’s Health Service office.
 Litchfield Hall has just completed a like-new major renovation to its interior and exterior, including its open square courtyard.

 Also a coed building for first-year students, Newbury Hall is another active, programming-intensive hall with a long tradition of student involvement.
 Newbury is also home to the Housing & Residence Life office.

-The Registrar’s, Cashier’s, Financial Aid & Student Employment offices are located here on the first floor as well as the Division of Graduate Studies.
-On the second floor, you will find Admissions, the Office of Publications & Design, the Enrollment Management office, and the office for Veterans Affairs.
+The Registrar’s, Cashier’s, Financial Aid & Student Employment offices are located here on the first floor as well as the Division of Graduate Studies and the office for Veterans Affairs.
+On the second floor, you will find Admissions, the Academic Advisement Center, and the Enrollment Management office.
 Also in this building on the third floor are the offices of the Dean and Vice President for Student Affairs, University Relations, Alumni Relations, and Information Technology & Innovation.
 The WestConnect Office is located on the lower level, with access from the rear of the building.